umd-lib/archelon/README.md

 ### Initial Setup

 Verify that the `.solr_wrapper.yml` file is up to date.
 The `collection > dir` property in the file needs to point to a Solr core directory containing the configuration files.
+In addition, the `.env` file must have its `SOLR_URL` set to `http://localhost:8983/solr/fedora4`.

-The [fedora4-core](https://bitbucket.org/umd-lib/fedora4-core/src) repository includes a script to generate solr package that can be used here.
+The [fedora4-core](https://bitbucket.org/umd-lib/fedora4-core) repository includes a script to generate solr package that can be used here.

 Create the Solr core as per the configuration in `.solr_wrapper.yml`: